 “To love oneself is the beginning of a life-long romance.”

-	"You don't love someone because they're perfect; you love them even though they're not."
+“You don’t love someone because they’re perfect; you love them in spite of the fact that they’re not.”

 “Don’t ever think I fell for you or fell over you.
 I didn’t fall in love; I rose in it.”

 “It doesn’t matter who hurt you or broke you down.
 What matters is who made you smile again.”

 “Whenever you conflict with someone, there is one factor that can make the difference between damaging your relationship and deepening it.
 That factor is attitude.”

 “You don’t develop courage by being happy in your relationships every day.
 You develop it by surviving difficult times and challenging adversity.”

 “We can improve our relationships with others by leaps and bounds if we become encouragers instead of critics.”

 “Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit.”

 “Beauty begins the moment you decide to be yourself.”